Autofluorescence

 (Go back one page to generalized compensation, or back to the introduction)

 The second way is to simply ignore it--apply the matrix algebra described previously still works to make the channels independent (i.e., with only autofluorescence and the specific fluorescent molecule of interest contributing to the channel).
-However, the resulting value is no longer a "true" fluorescence, but is, in general, a lower value than the "true" value.
-Nonetheless, the compensated fluorescence value is still proportional to the concentration of the fluor.
-What this means is that the compensated fluorescence value in any particular channel will not be equal to the value you would get by staining with only that fluorescent molecule and not performing compensation.
-Since we almost never have to perform this comparison, there is no problem.
+The compensated fluorescence value is proportional to the concentration of the fluor, which is what we want.

 Simple compensation in the presence of autofluorescence, therefore, works just fine: the resulting values are independent of the presence of other reagents, and are proportional to the amounts of the fluorescent molecules present.
 That's all we really need for flow cytometry.